-Component Standard Relevant Comments Epilepsy A period of 2 years without seizures and medication free is required.
+Component Standard Relevant Comments Epilepsy In general, a 10-year seizure and medication free period is required.
 The treating neurologist must complete a report.
+The Austroads commercial driving guidelines are used as a minimum standard.
 Migraines or persistent headaches Migraines and persistent headaches must be controlled, and the applicant will be required to demonstrate no prolonged periods of incapacity.
 Persistent migraines or headaches during the past two years require further information in the form of a report from a treating doctor.